RELEVANT CHAPTERS

 Direct payments must be made in accordance with the requirements of CMBC’s financial policies and procedures.

-A financial assessment will be undertaken to establish if a person is required to pay a charge towards their care, known as a care charge.
+A financial assessment will be undertaken to establish if an adult is required to pay a charge towards their care, known as a care charge.

-- Direct payment only: – If a person is assessed as being able to pay a charge towards their care and the direct payment funds all of their support package, then their care charge makes up the first part of the direct payment funding.
-The individual/the nominated person is responsible for paying the care charge into the direct payment account.
-Calderdale MBC will then pay the net balance of the direct payment funding into the direct payment account.
+- Direct payment only: – If an adult is assessed as being able to pay a charge towards their care and the direct payment funds all of their support package, then their care charge makes up the first part of the direct payment funding.
+The adult /the nominated person is responsible for paying the care charge into the direct payment account.
+CMBC will then pay the net balance of the direct payment funding into the direct payment account.

-- Mixed care package: – If a person is assessed as being able to contribute to their care, and their support is delivered as a mixed care package i.e. direct payment and other services, Calderdale MBC will pay the direct payment element of the funding into the direct payment account in full (gross) and the individual/the nominated person is required to pay the assessed care charge contribution directly to Calderdale MBC.
+- Mixed care package: – If an adult is assessed as being able to contribute to their care, and their support is delivered as a mixed care package i.e. direct payment and other services, CMBC will pay the direct payment element of the funding into the direct payment account in full (gross) and the adult /the nominated person is required to pay the assessed care charge directly to CMBC.

 An initial or one-off payment may be made, for example for agreed set up costs.
 Ongoing payments are made in advance at four weekly intervals.
 All costs must be met within: